cal-itp/data-infra/docs/analytics_tools/jupyterhub.md

 JupyterHub currently lives at [notebooks.calitp.org](https://notebooks.calitp.org/).

 Note: you will need to have been added to the Cal-ITP organization on GitHub to obtain access.
 If you have yet to be added to the organization and need to be, ask in the `#services-team` channel in Slack.

+(default-user-vs-power-user)=

+### Default User vs Power User

+#### Default User

+Designed for general use and is ideal for less resource-intensive tasks.
+It's a good starting point for most users who don't expect to run very large, memory-hungry jobs.

+Default User profile offers quick availability since it uses less memory and can allocate a smaller node, allowing you to start tasks faster.
+However, if your task grows in memory usage over time, it may exceed the node's capacity, potentially causing the system to terminate your job.
+This makes the Default profile best for smaller or medium-sized tasks that don’t require a lot of memory.
+If your workload exceeds these limits, you might experience instability or crashes.

+#### Power User

+Intended for more demanding, memory-intensive tasks that require more resources upfront.
+This profile is suitable for workloads that have higher memory requirements or are expected to grow during execution.

+Power User profile allocates a full node or a significant portion of resources to ensure your job has enough memory and computational power, avoiding crashes or delays.
+However, this comes with a longer wait time as the system needs to provision a new node for you.
+Once it's ready, you'll have all the resources necessary for memory-intensive tasks like large datasets or simulations.
+The Power User profile is ideal for jobs that might be unstable or crash on the Default profile due to higher resource demands.
+Additionally, it offers scalability—if your task requires more resources than the initial node can provide, the system will automatically spin up additional nodes to meet the demand.

 (connecting-to-the-warehouse)=